 Pros: Four main models to choose from at the moment (online) varying in functions and price so there’s something for every budget and need

-Pros: Great lamp life (all models listed above claim 100,000 flashes) which means you’ll not need to replace this device
+Pros: Great lamp life (all models listed above claim at least 100,000 flashes and the new SC2006 boasts even more at 140,000) which means you’ll not need to replace any Philips Lumea device

 Pros: 5 intensity settings to cover all skin types and treatment areas plus an in-built UV filter

 Pros: The SC2006 / 2003 & 2002 models come with a smaller precision filter you can attach when treating around face / specific sensitive areas.
 (The SC2004 does not have this filter)

 Pros: Built in safety ring feature prevents accidental flashing